ThibaultBee/StreamPack/README.md

     * Processing: Noise suppressor or echo cancellation
     * Audio only mode
     * Device audio capabilities
-* File: TS or FLV or Fragmented MP4
+* File: TS, FLV, MP4, WebM and Fragmented MP4
     * Write to a single file or multiple chunk files
 * Streaming: RTMP/RTMPS or SRT
     * Support for enhanced RTMP